General Roll/Check Mechanic

 Each action described below requires you to roll a certain number of 6-sided dice (usually equal to Skill).
 When you do so, count the number of dice that are 4, 5, or 6.
 This number (noted as hits) is compared to either a static number (for a passive difficulty) or an opposed roll's hits (for an actively opposed action).
 If your hits are greater than that number, the result is a Success; if not, the result is a Failure.
 If your hits exceed twice that number then the result of the action is a Critical Success.

-When making rolls, you choose to what degree you’ll Risk the action.
+When making rolls, you may choose to what degree you will Risk the action.
 This involves picking a level of risk from 0 to your Risk Limit.
-Roll your check with extra dice equal to this amount (known as the roll’s Risk).
-If you do not achieve enough hits to achieve a Success and you roll hits greater than or equal to your level of Risk, your Failure becomes a Harsh Failure.
+Roll your check with extra dice equal to this amount (known as the roll’s Risk), and your roll either gains Explode 6 or upgrades Explode 6 to Explode 5.
+If you do not achieve enough hits to achieve a Success and you achieve less hits than the roll's Risk, your Failure becomes a Harsh Failure.